Learn About Our Walk-In Process

 • Psychosis: In rare cases, tramadol withdrawal can lead to psychotic symptoms such as hallucinations and delusions.
 A case study published in the National Center for Biotechnology Information highlighted tramadol withdrawal-induced psychosis, which responded to opioid withdrawal management without the need for antipsychotic medication.

-• Cravings: The desire to use tramadol again can be strong and may contribute to relapse if not properly managed.
+• Cravings: The desire to use Tramadol again can be strong and may contribute to relapse if not properly managed.

 Understanding the Timeline of Tramadol Withdrawal